sosamsony/sosamsony/README.md

 Here are some ideas to get you started:
 -->

 I'm a [Lead Web Developer](https://sosamson.com), [Open-source contributor](https://made-in-uae.vercel.app/), and [Digital Designer](https://sosamson.com/portfolio) based in Dubai, United Arab Emirates.
 I am passionate about design thinking, web technologies, and making the web accessible to everyone.
-Beyond engineering, I'm passionate about gospel music 🎶 and playing the guitar 🎸.
+Beyond engineering, I'm passionate about playing the guitar 🎸.

 When not working on a project or thinking about coding, I would most likely be designing, training, organizing events, or spending time with my family and friends.